microsoft/FluidFramework/packages/framework/last-edited/README.md

 1. It updates its state from the remote op.
 2. It uses a SummarizableObject as storage which must be set in response to a remote op.

-The details returned in getLastEditDetails contain the clientId and the timestamp of the last edit.
+The details returned in getLastEditDetails contain the `clientId` and the `timestamp` of the last edit.

 ## Events

-Both the classes above emits an `"lastEditedChanged"` event with ILastEditDetails whenever the details are updated:
+It emits an `"lastEditedChanged"` event with ILastEditDetails whenever the details are updated:
 ```
 public on(event: "lastEditedChanged", listener: (lastEditDetails: ILastEditDetails) => void): this;
 ```

+# Last Edited Tracker Component

+LastEditedTrackerComponent is a runtime component built on top of the LastEditedTracker.
+It creates and manages the SummarizableObject so that the developer doesn't have to know about it or manage it.

+It implements IProvideComponentLastEditedTracker and returns an IComponentLastEditedTracker which is an instance of LastEditedTracker above.

-## Setup
+# Setup

 This package also provides a `setupLastEditedTrackerForContainer` method that can be used to set up a root component that provides IComponentLastEditedTracker to track last edited in a Container:
 ```